-The lip-synching app TikTok has just surpassed Facebook, YouTube and Snapchat as the most downloaded app in the world, following a recent buy-out and re-brand.
-There are now 500 million more reasons for parents to worry.
+The lip-synching app TikTok often surpasses Facebook, YouTube and Snapchat as the most downloaded app in the world, and while on the surface it may seem safe, our cyber experts warn parents of its significant dangers.

 When Musical.ly was acquired by Chinese developers ByteDance, it had already racked up 100 million monthly active users - making it the world’s most downloaded iOS app.
 The re-brand has seen those already-outrageous numbers quadruple.